pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

   It doesn't matter if I don't mean to hurt anyone juggling machetes, if I mess up I can still go to jail for manslaughter, and any casualties remain dead.
-  I know Joss Whedon and Lily Allen and Robin Thicke don't _mean_ to participate in marginilizing people or perpetuate regressive ideas, but that doesn't mean that they don't, and directing your criticism at people who are calling it out is killing the messenger, and demonstrates that you're worrying more about coddling your aversion to confronting potential prejudices than empathy for the experiences of others.
+  I know Joss Whedon and Lily Allen and Robin Thicke don't _mean_ to participate in marginilizing people or to perpetuate regressive ideas, but that doesn't mean that they don't, and directing your criticism at people who are calling it out is killing the messenger, and demonstrates that you're worrying more about coddling your aversion to confronting potential prejudices than empathy for the experiences of others.